mexbeb/esp32-midi-footswitch/README.md

 ## An open-source fully programmable BLE MIDI footswitch

+03/12/2022 UPDATE -> New version of the code with 6 banks!

 With this project you'll build your own footswitch MIDI controller which is connected to your PC via a Bluetooth Low Energy connection!

 See its functions and how it works here -> https://youtu.be/WgFxVs6B-E0